Dafne Schippers: Change of coaches

 After the disappointment of Rio, Schippers decided to change.
 She parted with Bart Bennema as her coach, who had overseen her transition from an outstanding heptathlete, winning bronze in the World Championships Moscow 2013, into a successful 100 m and 200 m sprinter.
 Both felt that she had to try a different approach to progress, and so she decided to join U.S. coach and sprint guru Rana Reider and focus on the 2017 World Championships in Athletics in London, to defend her world title in the 200 m.
-After winning the bronze in the 100 m, she won the 200 m title, joining Jamaican Merlene Ottey and USA’s Allyson Felix as the only athletes to successfully defend a world title in the event.
-“It’s a great feeling to be world champion for the second time,” she said.
-“I was a bit nervous beforehand, but I’m a final runner, and bring my best in finals, so I’m very grateful for the experience today.
+After winning the bronze in the 100 m, she won the 200 m title, joining Jamaican Merlene Ottey and USA's Allyson Felix as the only athletes to successfully defend a world title in the event.
+"It's a great feeling to be world champion for the second time," she said.
+"I was a bit nervous beforehand, but I'm a final runner, and bring my best in finals, so I'm very grateful for the experience today.
 There were so many Dutch fans in the stadium, all wearing orange.
 To win this two times in a row is brilliant."
 The Dutch 4 × 100 m relay team (Madiea Ghafoor, Schippers, Sedney, Samuel) finished 8th.

 For the 2018 season, the focus for the "Flying Dutchwoman of the sprints" was on the 2018 European Athletics Championships at the Olympiastadion in Berlin.
-However, it was British sprinter Dina Asher-Smith who became the star of the sprint there, winning gold on both the 100 m and 200 m, as well as the 4 x 100 m relay.
+However, it was British sprinter Dina Asher-Smith who became the star of the sprint there, winning gold on both the 100 m and 200 m, as well as the 4 × 100 m relay.
 Schippers won a bronze in the 100 m and a silver in the 200 m.
-The 4 x 100 m relay team with Schippers, Marije van Hunenstijn, Samuel and Sedney also finished second.
+The 4 × 100 m relay team with Schippers, Marije van Hunenstijn, Samuel and Sedney also finished second.

 Due to the disappointing results, the collaboration between Schippers and Reider came under scrutiny.
 Although Reider did prepare her for her special second world title at 200 m and bronze at 100 m at the 2017 World Championships, many other races looked rigid and she had lost her most important weapon, the 'acceleration' in the end.
 Due to increased power training she became more muscular, but on the track this did not lead to improvements.
 She could not improve her 2015 top chrono's.
 Reider suddenly left the National Sports Centre Papendal in the Netherlands in November 2018, and Schippers returned to her first coach, Bart Bennema.

-Nevertheless, the 2019 season was not successful.
-She did win a silver in the 60 m at the European Indoor Championships.
-But at the 2019 World Championships in Doha, Schippers had to withdraw before the final of the 100 m with an adductor problem.
-She subsequently withdrew from the 200 m and the 4 x 100 m relay.
+Schippers won a silver in the 60 m at the European Indoor Championships.
+At the 2019 World Championships in Doha, Schippers had to withdraw before the final of the 100 m with an adductor problem.
+She subsequently withdrew from the 200 m and the 4 × 100 m relay.